colinfang/MiniLogging.jl/Readme.md

 - The logger hierarchy is defined by the logger name, which is a dot-separated string (e.g. `"a.b"`).
     - Simply use `get_logger(current_module())` to maintain a hierarchy.
-- All loggers inherits their ancestors settings up to root if not explicitly set.
+- All loggers inherit settings from their ancestors up to the root by default.
-    - Only need to set the config of the root logger in most of the time.
+    - Most of the time it is sufficient to set the root logger config only.
 - Colors & logging levels are customizable.

 ## Exposed Verbs